Can I get my home insured with a bad credit score?

 If you’ve been shopping around for homeowners insurance and have been quoted high premiums or outright rejected due to poor credit, there are still steps you can take to proceed.
 Using a home insurance comparison platform like Insurify will allow you to shop around and compare easily to find an insurer who will offer you a better rate, even in your situation.
 By comparing quotes from several insurers simultaneously, Insurify can help you effortlessly determine your cheapest option.

 Since insurers weigh different aspects of your CBI differently, doing a side-by-side comparison will allow you to see which provider is the most forgiving.
 For example, Insurance Company A may weigh late payments more than Insurance Company B, which prioritizes the number of credit inquiries.
 Depending on your unique situation, you can easily determine which is the better option.
+Get quotes from multiple companies before choosing the first rate you’re quoted.

 Boosting Your CBI Score